 The service uses updated software, as well as state-of-the-art Beckman Coulter Cytomics FC 500 and Gallios flow cytometers.
 Studies can be performed on peripheral blood, bone marrow, body fluids, fine needle aspirates or fresh tissue.
 A smear, cytospin or touch preparation is made of each specimen to confirm a suitable specimen and to tailor a specific antibody panel.
 A preliminary clinical diagnosis is required on the requisition.

-Immunohistochemistry: Immunoperoxidase stains are available for immunophenotyping of lymphoproliferative processes.
+Immunohistochemistry: Immunoperoxidase and in situ hybridization stains are available for immunophenotyping of lymphoproliferative processes.

-Samples should be delivered from 8 a.m. to 5 p.m., Monday through Friday, and 9:30 a.m. to noon on Saturday.
+Samples should be delivered from 8 a.m. to 4 p.m., Monday through Friday.
 Send to:

 Hematopathology/Flow Cytometry Laboratory